 Moreover, contemporary approaches often preprocess visual inputs into intermediate representations, such as landmarks or commonsense knowledge, unintentionally discarding critical spatial and semantic details inherent to raw visual observations~\cite{Kong_2024, cui2025generatingvisionlanguagenavigationinstructions, gopinathan2024spatially, zeng2023kefaknowledgeenhancedfinegrained, wang2025navraggeneratinguserdemand}.
-In contrast, our method explicitly leverages raw egocentric visual observations through multimodal reasoning strategies—One-Pass and Interleaved—to directly embed visual cognition into the instruction generation process.
-Further detailed comparisons are provided in the supplementary material.
+In contrast, our method explicitly leverages raw egocentric visual observations through multimodal reasoning strategies, One-Pass and Interleaved, to directly embed visual cognition into the instruction generation process.
+Further comparisons are provided in Appendix.